Achievable logoAchievable logo

 Total +$200

 Expiration is the best-case scenario for investors writing (going short) options.
-When this occurs, the investor receives a premium for an option that is never used (the obligation is not required to be fulfilled).
+If the option expires unexercised, the writer keeps the premium and never has to fulfill the obligation.
 The same applies to short call contracts.

 An investor goes short 1 ABC Sep 75 call @ $6.
 The market price falls to $73.
 What is the gain or loss?